davebenson/doom4-walkthrough/README.md

 Walk down to the treasure trove with a big armor.
 This will trigger 2 Mancubi to spawn.
 Retreat back to the original area and use Rockets, Gauss Cannon.
 Once you kill a Mancubi, 2 Hell Barons will spawn.
 Gauss Cannon or BFG is recommended: it won't take long for them to get to you.

-Now, you can get an obscure secret, Secret #1.
+Now, you can get an obscure secret, SECRET 11.1.
 Look at the large statue / structure that is shaped like the head of a horned screaming demon.
 In its forehead, is a glowing pink rune symbol.
 Shoot it (with Gauss Cannon or Rocket Launcher, since you need range), and a weird cubic capsule will spit out of it and land next to you.
 This is "Gauss Cannon Model, Hazmatguy".

 Stock up, there are two Boss Fights coming up.